By: Jill Huettich

 Productivity = Units of Output / Units of Input

-If we wanted to, we could take this illustration even further by calculating how productive our hypothetical company is per employee.
-So, let’s say that in addition to the numbers we’re already working with, we know this manufacturer has 50 employees.
+If we wanted to, we could take this example even further by calculating how productive our hypothetical company is per employee.
+Let’s say that in addition to the numbers we’re already working with, we know this manufacturer has 50 employees.

 In this case, we’d calculate labor productivity as $150,000 / 50 employees.
 This works out to $3,000 worth of goods per employee per week.